TranThang-2804/backstage-management/README.md

 recomended.

 ## Who am I
-Hi, I'm ```Tommy```, I'm a ```team lead``` for the platform team, with many experiences with developing landing zone infrastructure platform that utilizes the ideology of ```self-service.``` I have successfully designed and implemented multiple of projects with this approach already, so I believe that I can say that I can foresee problems, obstacles, and how to overcome them when building that type of platform.
+Hi, I'm ```Tommy```, I'm a ```team lead``` for the platform team, with many experiences with developing landing zone infrastructure platform that utilizes the ideology of ```self-service.``` I have successfully designed and implemented multiple of projects with this approach already, so I can foresee problems, obstacles, and how to overcome them when building that type of platform.
 I confidently say that I'm quite an expert on this field.

 ## Introduction